-We have also increased our focus on certain properties specific to plantain that industry scientists have identified as driving changes in N leaching compared with ryegrass/white clover pasture.
+We have also increased our focus on certain properties specific to plantain that industry scientists have identified as driving changes in nitrate leaching compared with ryegrass/white clover pasture.

-Chief among these are plantain’s lower dry matter percentage than ryegrass; higher ratio of water soluble carbohydrate (WSC) to crude protein (CP), and less soluble and degradeable N fractions.
+Chief among these are plantain’s lower dry matter percentage than ryegrass and higher ratio of water soluble carbohydrate (WSC) to crude protein (CP).

-For now, Captain remains ideal for both red meat and dairy producers who want a plantain with good cool season yield as well as other benefits.
+For now, Captain remains ideal for both red meat and dairy farmers who want a plantain with good cool season yield as well as other benefits.

-Dairy farmers can sow it as a specialist three year pasture, mixed with hybrid ryegrass and white clover; or include it with new spring-sown perennial ryegrass pastures.
+Sow it as a specialist three year dairy pasture, mixed with hybrid ryegrass and white clover; or include it with new perennial ryegrass pastures.

 Or mix it with red and white clovers for high liveweight gain and red meat finishing.
 You can also include it in perennial pasture mixes for sheep, beef and deer.